soh09/Recipes-Dataset-Analysis/README.md

     | moonshine  easy                                                 |        36188.8 |      7200 |        27 |               4 |            5 |
     | powdered hot cocoa mix                                          |        45609   |        10 |         4 |               4 |            5 |

-        * Observation
-            * Recipe with most calories is a powdered hot cocoa mix.
-I visited the food.com page for this website on the internet and it yield 1/2 gallons, so the incredible caloric count is actually not surprising.
-            * The recipes with the most calories seem to be whole meat dishes (ribs) and whole baked goods.
-Again, no surprise there.

 ### Bivariate Analysis
 1.